article background

 When can’t I use my own modem with a new internet plan?

-As mentioned, there are some restrictions which may mean that you can’t use your modem with your new internet plan.
+There can sometimes be restrictions that mean you can’t use your modem with a new internet plan.
 These include:

-How to check if my modem is locked
+How to check if a modem is locked

-If you’ve got a modem that requires a SIM card, the easiest way to check whether or not it’s SIM-locked to a specific service provider is to simply insert a SIM card from an alternate service provider.
-If the modem is locked, a message will appear in the modem application.
+If you have a modem that requires a SIM card, the easiest way to check whether it’s SIM-locked to a specific provider is to insert a SIM card from another service provider.
+If the modem is locked, a message should appear in the modem application.
 If no message appears, you can safely assume you’re good to go!

-An alternative would be to simply ask the service provider that you got the modem from.
-If it turns out that the modem is locked, then they will be able to tell you if it’s possible to unlock it and explain your options.
+Alternatively, you could just ask the internet provider that issued you with your modem.
+If the modem is locked, they should be able to tell you if it’s possible to unlock it and explain your options.

 Can I unlock a locked modem?